f5devcentral/adaptiveapps/resources/f5xc-aws-icap/README.md

 ### **Distributed ICAP & Malware services**

-This section details the brief deployment steps to replicate the cloud component using the reference example of F5 Distributed Cloud (XC) Virtual K8s (vK8s) deployment within the CustomerEdge (CE) in demonstration of distributed ICAP & Malware services.
+This section details the brief deployment steps to replicate the cloud component using the reference example of F5 Distributed Cloud (XC) Managed K8s (mK8s) deployment within the CustomerEdge (CE) in demonstration of distributed ICAP & Malware services.

 > #### *__Prerequisite__*
 >
 > ***NOTE:*** *For the use of this solution the following command to extract .p12 certificate to an individual certificate
-> and private key for the F5XC Tenancy:*
+> and private key for the F5 XC Tenancy:*
 > ```shell
 > openssl pkcs12 -info -legacy -in \<tenant\>.console.ves.volterra.io.api-creds.p12 -out certificate.cert -nokeys
 > openssl pkcs12 -info -legacy -in \<tenant\>.console.ves.volterra.io.api-creds.p12 -out private_key.key -nodes -nocerts